fragcolor-xyz/shards/docs/docs/reference/shards/index.md

 ## Type descriptions

-The type column shows the expected types for an input/output/parameter:
+The type column shows the expected types for an input, output or parameter:

 <div class="sh-parameters" markdown="1">
 | Name | Type |